evancz/elm-html-and-js/README.md

 This project illustrates how to embed an Elm program in an HTML page and how to communicate with JavaScript.
+Get it running with the following commands:

+    elm --only-js Stamps.elm
+    open index.html

+## Overview of API Usage

 Communication between Elm and JS happens with events.
 Signals can be exported as event streams, and event streams